bwrrp/slimdom.js/README.md

 This implementation offers no special treatment of HTML documents, which means there are no implementations of `HTMLElement` and its subclasses.
 This also affects HTML-specific casing behavior for attributes and tagNames.
 The `id` / `className` / `classList` properties on `Element` and `compatMode` / `contentType` on `Document` have not been implemented.
 HTML-specific query methods (`getElementById` for interface `NonElementParentNode`, `getElementsByClassName` on `Document`) are also missing.

-This library also does not currently implement events, including the `Event` / `EventTarget` interfaces.
+This library does not currently implement events, including the `Event` / `EventTarget` interfaces.
 It also currently does not contain an implementation of `AbortController` / `AbortSignal`.
 As these may have wider applications than browser-specific use cases, please file an issue if you have a use for these in your application and would like support for them to be added.

 There is currently no support for shadow DOM, so no `Slottable` / `ShadowRoot` interfaces and no `slot` / `attachShadow` / `shadowRoot` on `Element`.
 Slimdom also does not support the APIs for custom elements using the `is` option on `createElement` / `createElementNS`.